 The Phoenician, a Luxury Collection Resort

 The Phoenician in Scottsdale not only has an 18-hole golf course, but also nine swimming pools and a tennis garden with 11 lighted courts.
 In a city that's famous for its spas, this resort balances massage treatments with ample outdoor recreation, even curating customized tours, day trips to the Grand Canyon, visits to authentic Western ghost towns, hikes through the pine-covered mountains of Flagstaff, and more.
-After putting in the shadow of Camelback Mountain, golfers can wind down with a beer at the end-of-the-course grill, 19th Hole.
+After putting in the shadow of Camelback Mountain, golfers can wind down with a beer at the course grill, 19th Hole.

 Legacy Golf Resort